Neuromodulation (medicine): Invasive electrical neuromodulation methods

-Electrical stimulation using implantable devices came into modern usage in the 1980s and its techniques and applications have continued to develop and expand.
+Electrical stimulation using implantable devices came into modern usage in the 1980s, and its techniques and applications have continued to develop and expand.
 These are methods where an operation is required to position an electrode.
 The stimulator, with the battery, similar to a pacemaker, may also be implanted, or may remain outside the body.

-In general, neuromodulation systems deliver electrical currents and typically consist of the following components: An epidural, subdural or parenchymal electrode placed via minimally invasive needle techniques (so-called percutaneous leads) or an open surgical exposure to the target (surgical "paddle" or "grid" electrodes), or stereotactic implants for the central nervous system, and an implanted pulse generator (IPG).
-Depending on the distance from the electrode access point an extension cable may also be added into the system.
+In general, neuromodulation systems deliver electrical currents and typically consist of the following components: An epidural, subdural, or parenchymal electrode placed via minimally invasive needle techniques (so-called percutaneous leads) or an open surgical exposure to the target (surgical "paddle" or "grid" electrodes), or stereotactic implants for the central nervous system, and an implanted pulse generator (IPG).
+Depending on the distance from the electrode access point, an extension cable may also be added into the system.
 The IPG can have either a non-rechargeable battery needing replacement every 2–5 years (depending on stimulation parameters) or a rechargeable battery that is replenished via an external inductive charging system.

-Although most systems operate via delivery of a constant train of stimulation, there is now the advent of so-called "feed-forward" stimulation where the device's activation is contingent on a physiological event, such as an epileptic seizure.
+Although most systems operate via delivery of a constant train of stimulation, there has recently been an emergence of so-called "feed-forward" stimulation, in which the device's activation is contingent on a physiological event, such as an epileptic seizure.
 In this circumstance, the device is activated and delivers a desynchronizing pulse to the cortical area that is undergoing an epileptic seizure.
 This concept of feed-forward stimulation will likely become more prevalent as physiological markers of targeted diseases and neural disorders are discovered and verified.
-The on-demand stimulation may contribute to longer battery life, if sensing and signal-processing demands of the system are sufficiently power-efficient.
+The on-demand stimulation may may extend the duration of battery life if sensing and signal-processing demands of the system are sufficiently power-efficient.
 New electrode designs could yield more efficient and precise stimulation, requiring less current and minimizing unwanted side-stimulation.
 In addition, to overcome the challenge of preventing lead migration in areas of the body that are subject to motion such as turning and bending, researchers are exploring developing small stimulation systems that are recharged wirelessly rather than through an electrical lead.